SalisC/Hello-World/README.md

 Hello,

 I'm brand new to programming and looking to learn a lot.
-THis is just the start for me.
+This is just the start for me.